cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Lyra Ubuntu Install.md

 > sudo ./upgrade_tool SSD

 Choose 2, and now we can write Ubuntu image to the SD card.
+(Note: I have no idea why this happens, all I know is if it does happen, this is how you work around it.)

 > sudo ./upgrade_tool uf update.img